Customers

 Expo also dramatically improved our CI/CD processes.
 We take full advantage of Expo CLI (and are now using EAS Build) to fully automate our app deployments through CI.
 Additionally, by leveraging Expo Application Services, we don’t need to pay for or manage any internal app build infrastructure.
 It's all there for us whenever we need it.

 Finally, by using Expo's developer tools (like Expo Go), we’ve seen some great developer productivity gains.
 We iterate on features more quickly, and that’s really allowed our team to focus more on satisfying our customers.
 We can better manage security and quality by leveraging various Expo APIs and developer tools, which allows us to accomplish internal testing more easily.
 We have less tech debt, and upgrading is as easy as running one single command.
-Plus, the Expo Go app allows us to easily provide the application to non-engineers on the team for testing and troubleshooting
+Plus, the Expo Go app allows us to easily provide the application to non-engineers on the team for testing and troubleshooting.

 Developing "natively" through Expo's SDK